Ever wondered how Transport for Wales (TfW) is constantly working to improve the way we operate?

 Imagine a vibrant space buzzing with creativity, expertise, and passion.
 It’s a collaborative event where people come together for a short period to solve specific problems.

 Our Cinetig hackathon aimed to tap into the collective knowledge and experience of our colleagues, partners, and future leaders.
-We welcomed participants from across TfW, industry partners like Amey and Arup, and even enthusiastic students from Cardiff and Swansea Universities.
+We welcomed participants from across TfW, industry partners like Amey, Network Rail and Pullman Rail, and even enthusiastic students from Cardiff University.

-Over two exciting days, teams tackled challenges centred on increasing revenue, reducing cost, enhancing our customer experience and modal shift.
+Over two exciting days, 6 teams tackled challenges centred on adopting more sustainable travel behaviours, T-Network tool, predicting work, managing logistics, decarbonising infrastructure through smarter energy use and extending asset lifecycles.
 This collaborative environment fostered innovative thinking and teamwork.

-We caught up with Barry Lloyd (Head of Innovation and New Product Development) alongside Micheal Davies (Insight and Innovation Manager) who ran the event on behalf of TfW to discuss the importance of the hackathon:
+We caught up with Barry Lloyd (Head of Innovation and New Product Development) who ran the event on behalf of TfW to discuss the importance of the hackathon:

 As we work to implement the innovative hackathon’s opportunities and solutions.
 We’ll aim to update you on developments and notify you when the ideas are put into practice.